siramkalyan/uber-eats/README.md

 4️⃣ When installing mulitple packages few Classes like ToucableOpacity will be more thatn 1 package {react-native , react-native-gesture-handler} make sure to import them correctly otherwise they don't work.

+# Additional Features added apart From Video

+1️⃣ Selecting multiple restaurant at the same time and display all the food items added in the cart in the viewCart through Scroll View .